alonsuissa12/CPP_EX2/README.md

 ## Usage

+#### Running on Linux with Makefile

+To run the Graph Manipulation Project on Linux using the provided Makefile, follow these steps:

+2. **Compile the Source Files**:
+   - Open a terminal window and navigate to the project directory.
+   - Use the `make` command to compile the source files:
+     ```bash
+     make
+     ```
+   - This will generate an executable binary file named `demo`.

+3. **Execute the Program**:
+   - After successful compilation, run the program by executing the generated binary:
+     ```bash
+     ./demo
+     ```

+4. **Explore Graph Operations and Algorithms**:
+   - Once the program is running, follow the on-screen instructions to interact with the graph operations and algorithms demonstrated in the `Demo.cpp` file.

+By following these steps, you can easily compile and run the Graph Manipulation Project on a Linux system using the provided Makefile.

+## Usage

 ### Running the Project

 To run the project, compile the provided source files (`Graph.hpp`, `Graph.cpp`, `Algorithms.hpp`, `Demo.cpp`) using a C++ compiler.
 Execute the compiled binary to see the demonstration of various graph operations and algorithms.